MAF-DAP/Advent_2020/README.md

 I do not claim that my solutions are particularly great but I did them all on my lonesome

+<h2>Day 3: Toboggan Trajectory</h2>
+- Part 1: Tobogganing through a forest and counting the trees you'd hit.
+No issues
+<p>- Part 2: TRy different ways to navigate the forest.
+No issues

 <h2>Day 4: Passport Processing</h2>
 - Part 1: Checking passports for validity.
 No issues
 <p>- Part 2: More involved passport data checks.
 No issues